- Over 71 million Americans may use PFAS-contaminated groundwater.

 USGS scientists have provided the first national estimates of PFAS occurrence in untreated groundwater supplying public and private wells.
 The study’s predictive model helps the public, water suppliers, and regulators understand the potential for PFAS contamination, guiding future studies and informing strategic planning for water resources.

-“This study’s findings indicate widespread PFAS contamination in groundwater that is used for public and private drinking water supplies in the U.S.,” said Andrea Tokranov, USGS research hydrologist and lead author of the study
+“This study’s findings indicate widespread PFAS contamination in groundwater that is used for public and private drinking water supplies in the U.S.,” said Andrea Tokranov, USGS research hydrologist and lead author of the study.
+“This new predictive model can help prioritize areas for future sampling to help ensure people aren’t unknowingly drinking contaminated water.”

 States with Highest Potential Exposure.